Financial guarantee (student sponsorship)

 - If you are self-employed: latest tax return or self-assessment return + copy of company registration at Company House + letter from your accountant stating your monthly net income

-- Bank statements covering the last 3 months
+- Bank statements in the sponsor's name covering the last 3 months

 We reserve the right to ask additional documents if deemed necessary.

-Note: We do not return the documents submitted and we do not make copies.
-Please make sure that you have an original (for you to keep) and a copy (for us) available.
+IMPORTANT: We do not return the documents submitted and we do not make copies.
+Please make sure that you only sent copies.